Beritan Güneş Altın

 Beritan Güneş Altın (born 1995 Kiziltepe, Turkey) is a psychologist and politician.
 Since June 2023, she is a member of the Grand National Assembly of Turkey representing Mardin for the Green Left Party (YSP).

 Early life and education

 Beritan Güneş Altın was born in Kızıltepe and attended primary and secondary school in Diyarbakir.
 She graduated from high school in Mardin.
 Following she studied psychology at the Yildirim Beyazit University in Ankara.

 Professional career

 After graduating she worked with Yazidi refugees which she assisted in Kurdish language and became a writer for a Kurdish Jineology magazine.
-She is also a member of the Inititaive of Psychologists in Mesopotamia (DER-MEZ).
+She is also a member of the Institute of Psychologists in Mesopotamia (DER-MEZ).
 With the DER-MEZ, she was involved in establishing a psychological assistance to earthquake victims in the languages Kurdish, Arabic and Turkish.

 Political career

 In the parliamentary elections of May 2023, Beritan Güneş Altın was elected into the Grand National Assembly of Turkey representing the Mardin district for the YSP.
 In parliament, she aims to defend women rights and establishing assistance to earthquake victims.